Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 **Run away from that place if you are serious about software.**

-Developing software is almost like a craft, a religious process to turn ideas into something real.
+Developing software is almost like witchcraft nowadays, a religious process to turn ideas into something real.

 Software, just like someone who build bridges, needs blueprints, planning, estimates, understanding of the problem and also understanding of the solution provided.

 So, if someone above you, makes this kind of situations a routine, you will have to be able to say **No, it's not possible**.

 It is in your hand and in the long run it will serve you to jump ship in time.
 Software cannot be taken lightly or if you think it could [you can check how Linus Torvalds tolerates an error](https://lkml.org/lkml/2012/12/23/75).
-It's something that requires a huge amount of human intervention to make it usable (at least for now) and it's a shame to waste human effort this way.
+It's something that requires a huge amount of human intervention to make it usable (for now) and it's a shame to waste human effort this way.

-**So, at least in my opinion, if you are serious about your work you have three options:**
+**So, if you are serious about your work you have three options (at least):**

-1. Make that situation stop (if it's possible) by talking with your boss
+1. Make that situation stop, if it's possible, by talking with your boss
 2. Make the most of it for your own good and leave whenever you feel up to it
-3. Go to a better place without any extra work.
+3. Go to a better place.

 Although, if you don't have too much experience building anything or are just a curious person looking to learn a little bit about everything these types of situations are for you.
 You'll be more than happy to have a boss like this, at least for a few months.